tuf75588/spotify-api-explorer/README.md

 - [ ] allow users to see the current song they are playing within the app
 - [ ] More goals added as app continues in development

-## Todo 4/19/2020

-- [x] begin work on theming context for application
-- [x] configure some global styles for the application

-## Todo 4/20/2020
+## TODO 4/23

-- [ ] configure some intial routes
+- [ ] Get Access Token from hash in URL (response from spotify)
-- [ ] continue work on api-client provider once login is successful
+- [ ] work on flow of storing token in localStorage
+- [ ] make sure refresh token can be secured when access_token expires